-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5)
+- I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5) - a.
+Co-Payment Requirements. - ii.

-ii.
 Participants Subject to Co-pay Charges for Waiver Services.

 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.